• Home

 Moreover, we must all be responsible for the actions we take.
 Responsibility of each person for their own conduct is fundamental to our society.
 And so, when a man and woman choose to engage in an act of procreation, without contraception, they become responsible for the results of that act.
 To assert otherwise is to throw out thousands of years of legal doctrine, religious and philosophical principles, and the principles upon which this nation was founded.

-VICTIMS RIGHTS
+PARENTAL RIGHTS

 ECONOMY / JOBS